Lillinator/discourse-group-sidebar-menus/README.md

 ## 👩‍💻 Overview

-This Discourse theme component allows admins to create custom sidebar menus that are only accessible to members of selected groups.
+This Discourse theme component gives forum administrators the ability to create custom sidebar menus that are only accessible to members of selected groups.

 **Key Features:**